SaraPeir/react-redux-example/README.md

 # react-redux-test
-Simple explicative test with input in order to understand better the react-redux use.
+Simple explicative example with input in order to understand better the react-redux use.
+In my repositories you can find the analogous version of this repository made with react only (react-test-input).

 The main files hierarchy is described hereafter: [App.js (Father)] > [Input.js, Sentence.js (Children)].

 The following instructions are useful if you will get a copy of the project and run on your local machine.

-Installing
-Commands in console:
+Installing, commands in console:
-React installing: npm install
+(i) React installing: npm install,
-Redux installing: npm install --save redux
+(ii) Redux installing: npm install --save redux,
-React-Redux installing: npm install --save react-redux
+(iii) React-Redux installing: npm install --save react-redux

-Running
-Commands in console:
+Running, commands in console:
-Running: npm start;
+(i) Running: npm start;
-Stopping: Contr+C
+(ii) Stopping: Contr+C